Strength through Diversity

 Excellent diversity: Our "Total-E-Quality" rating

 In 2016, we received the Total-E-Quality rating for the third time in a row.
-We were honored for an exemplary personnel policy, which is committed to diversity and equal opportunities.
+We were honoured for an exemplary personnel policy, which is committed to diversity and equal opportunities.

 We are committed to the "Charter of Diversity"